Background

 We’ll explain these prohibitions in more detail in the following section on Islamic insurance, or Takaful.

-Islamic banking constitutes 6% of global banking today, making incredible strides from its modest beginnings in the late 1970s.
+Islamic bankingarrow-up-right constitutes 6% of global banking today, making incredible strides from its modest beginnings in the late 1970s.
 And yet, room for growth is enormous.
 Muslims today comprise 24% of the global population and are projected to grow to 31% by 2060.
 Even if Islamic finance served only the “niche” Muslim audience, it should still grow to catch up with the population.
-Currently, Islamic finance boasts an annual growth rate of 14%, accelerating much faster than traditional finance.
+Currently, Islamic finance boasts an annual growth rate of 14%arrow-up-right, accelerating much faster than traditional finance.

 Considering the advent of bitcoin, cryptocurrencies and blockchain technologies, it appears that Islamic finance is poised to grow beyond expectations.
 The anti-inflationary fundamentals of bitcoin and the ethos of decentralization are giving new tools upon which to build Islamic finance.
 Never has there been a better time to start reformulating global finance according to Islamic principles, that promise a return to social justice and happier societies.